 Diploma and Transcript Verification

-As a direct response to the increase in the number of online high school and college diploma issuing companies (Diploma Mills), the federal government has suggested that each Title IV issuing educational institution develop a standard policy to better identify valid high school and secondary education transcripts.
+As a direct response to the increase in the number of online high school and college diploma issuing companies (diploma mills), the federal government has suggested that each Title IV issuing educational institution develop a standard policy to better identify valid high school and secondary education transcripts.
 While we are fully aware that a traditional high school degree may not be obtainable for all, we strongly suggest completing a state issued GED as an alternative if the traditional high school completion option is not realistic.

 If we suspect that a diploma submitted is not from a legitimate school (such as a diploma mill/degree mill), we will proceed in the following manner: